OxalisCommunity/oxalis-ng/README.md

 ## Build from source

 Note that the Oxalis "head" revision on *master* branch is often in "flux" and should be considered a "nightly build".
-The official releases are tagged and may be downloaded by clicking on [Tags](https://github.com/OxalisCommunity/oxalis/tags).
+The official releases are tagged and may be downloaded by clicking on [Tags](https://github.com/OxalisCommunity/oxalis-ng/tags).

 * make sure [Maven 3+](http://maven.apache.org/) is installed
 * make sure [JDK 11](http://www.oracle.com/technetwork/java/javase/) is installed (the version we have tested with)
-* pull the version of interest from [GitHub](https://github.com/OxalisCommunity/oxalis).
+* pull the version of interest from [GitHub](https://github.com/OxalisCommunity/oxalis-ng).
-* from `oxalis` root directory run : `mvn clean install -Pdist`
+* from `oxalis-ng` root directory run : `mvn clean install -Pdist`
 * locate assembled artifacts in `oxalis-dist/oxalis-distribution/target/oxalis-distribution-<version.number>-distro/`